Click on any thumbnail to view an enlarged

 Yumio Nawa and printed on September 1, 1976.

-Above book box is entitled Bansenshukai (originally
+Above book box is entitled Basenshukai (originally

 written in 1676) by Fujibayashi Yasutake.
 The